-Dr. Faddegon is a board certified clinical medical physics who is internationally recognized for his research in developing and using Monte Carlo methods for treatment head simulation and dose calculation with an eye to improving accuracy and precision in radiotherapy.
+Dr. Faddegon is a board certified clinical medical physics who is internationally recognized for his research in developing and using Monte Carlo methods for treatment head simulation and dose calculation and his development of new technology to improve accuracy and precision in radiotherapy.
 The overall objective of Dr. Faddegon’s research is to allow for more aggressive treatment in sites where side effects, local control, and even metastases are a problem through cost-effective solutions to improve the therapeutic ratio.

-Dr. Faddegons clinical responsibility is physics support of linear accelerators (linacs).
-This includes management, installation, commissioning, maintenance and quality assurance.
-Highlights of Dr. Faddegon’s published clinical development work at UCSF include developing the means to treat the whole body over a short distance (3 meters), developing new x-ray targets to reduce downtime that are implemented on linacs worldwide, implementing high precision graticules for patient localization, and determining the means to detect and correct defective circuitry in treatments using virtual wedges.
+Dr. Faddegons clinical responsibility is physics support of radiotherapy.
+This includes installation, commissioning, maintenance and quality assurance of equipment and procedures used in radiation treatment planning and delivery.
+Highlights of Dr. Faddegon’s published clinical development work at UCSF include developing new x-ray targets that are implemented on linacs worldwide for low-dose megavoltage imaging and to reduce downtime, developing the means to treat the whole body over a short distance (3 meters), implementing high precision graticules for patient localization, and determining the means to detect and correct defective circuitry in treatments using virtual wedges.